libvips/pyvips/_sources/README.rst.txt

 -----------------

-First, you need the libvips shared library on your library search path, version 8.2 or later.
+First, you need the libvips shared library on your library search path, version 8.2 or later, though at least version 8.9 is required for all features to work.
 On Linux and macOS, you can just install via your package manager; on Windows you can download a pre-compiled binary from the libvips website.

 https://libvips.github.io/libvips/install.html